inab/bench_event_table/README.md

 Add the build file which you can download from build/build.js and tag it into your html.
 You can then call the `run_summary_table()` function.

 The HTML file should look like [this](./index.html)

-### Attributes that can be set on the _<div\>_ tag

--   data-benchmarkingevent : the official OEB id of the benchmarking event you want to visualize
--   class: should always be *'oeb-table'*
--   data-api-url: Should always contain the full API URL e.g. https://openebench.bsc.es/api/scientific/graphql